OWASP/owasp-summit-2017/Working-Sessions/Owasp-Projects/IAM-for-REST-APIs.md

 participants : Marc Rimbau,Dinis Cruz,Bjoern Kimminich, Robert Morschel
 ---

-### Problem statement
+## Why

-REST APIs are ubiquitous.
-Yet, solid insights into securing REST APIs are lacking.
-The OWASP cheat sheet is notably out of date, focusing on issues such as session management that hark back to a past where REST services were merely a data layer for simple web applications.
-Contemporary REST APIs serve a multitude of consumers covering a wide variety of profiles.
-The game has changed and we need to rethink the security measures we take to protect the APIs, consumers and end users.
+REST APIs are ubiquitous, yet there is a lack of solid insights into securing REST APIs.
+The OWASP cheat sheet is notably out of date, focusing on issues such as session management that reflect a past where REST services were merely a data layer for simple web applications.
+Contemporary REST APIs serve a multitude of consumers and cover a wide variety of profiles.
+The game has changed and we need to rethink the security measures we take to protect the APIs, consumers, and end users.

-### Questions
+## What

-* Which current authN and authZ standards make sense in the REST ecosystems?
-In which scenario's?
+- Which current authN and authZ standards make sense in the REST ecosystems?
+In which scenarios?
-* Are there any tried-and-tested implementations of those standards?
+- Are there any tried-and-tested implementations of those standards?
-* Any common vulnerabilities?
+- Are there any common vulnerabilities?
-* Implementation/integration guidelines?
+- Are there any implementation/integration guidelines?

 ### Candidate technologies to try out

-* OAuth 2.0
+- OAuth 2.0
-* OpenID Connect
+- OpenID Connect
-* Oz
+- Oz
-* UMA
+- UMA
-* JWT/JOSE
+- JWT/JOSE
-* HoK
+- HoK

 ### Potential outcomes

-* A new version of the REST Security Cheatsheet.
+- A new version of the REST Security Cheatsheet.
-* One or more demonstrators.
+- One or more demonstrators.

-### Participants
+## Who

+The target audience for this Working Session is:

-* back-end REST services developers
+- Back-end REST services developers
-* SPA developers
+- SPA developers
-* mobile developers
+- Mobile developers
-* authors of the REST security cheat sheet
+- Authors of the REST security cheat sheet